md86mi86/PasswordManager/README.md

   - Specify password length
 - **Validate password strength** to ensure secure password creation.
 - **Manage passwords** by saving them to a file for easy access.
+- **Generate random passwords** with random settings for length, uppercase, numbers, and special characters.

 ## Installation